olmstedian/Tilebreakers/README.md

 ---

 ### 🟨 Phase 3: Swipe Input & Tile Movement
-- [ ] Detect swipe in 4 directions
+- [x] Detect swipe gestures in 4 directions.
-- [ ] Move each tile up to `tile.number` cells
+- [x] Move tiles up to their number value.
+- [x] Calculate swipe distance using grid cell size.
-- [ ] Block movement when another tile is in the way
+- [ ] Block movement when another tile is in the way.
-- [ ] Animate tile movement smoothly

 ---

 ### 🟨 Phase 4: Merge & Split Logic
-- [ ] Merge same-colored tiles when they collide
+- [ ] Merge same-colored tiles when they collide.
-- [ ] Add numbers together on merge
+- [ ] Add numbers together on merge.
-- [ ] If merged value > 12 → split into multiple random new tiles
+- [ ] Split tiles when their value exceeds 12.
-- [ ] Each split triggers one special tile to spawn nearby

 ---